Skip to content

 return cached_response

-# Generate and cache response
+# Generate and cache data processing response

-response = await self.agent.arun(message)
+response = await self.agent.arun(data_query)

 await self.cache.set(cache_key, response.content)